-As an AFP 2021 Speaker you get access to great perks like receiving complimentary event registration.
-You'll want to be selected in order to take advantage of these perks so here are some tips to help your proposal stand out.
-And remember to submit your proposal by the February 26, 2021 deadline.
+Here are some tips to help your proposal stand out.
+And remember to submit your proposal by the February 18, 2022 deadline.

 Make Your Session Proposal Stand Out

-In this AFP Conversations podcast interview, Aurora Gregory, Marketing Communications Strategist and Author of “Get Picked: Tips, Tricks and Tools for Creating Irresistible Speaker Proposals", shares her insights on what it takes to create a winning session proposal.
+Aurora Gregory, Marketing Communications Strategist and Author of “Get Picked: Tips, Tricks and Tools for Creating Irresistible Speaker Proposals", shares her insights on what it takes to create a winning session proposal.
 She has worked with some of the largest companies in the world to help them get their stories up to speed, and in this interview, she provides you with tips on how to get your session proposal ready for prime time.
 Listen to her episode of AFP Conversations or read an article by her.

 Increase your chances of getting your submission noticed with some of our top tips below.